r-pai/logger/README.md

 ## # logger (A logger package for Go)

-This Golang logger package can be used to log the application messages to a file.
+This package is for logging messages to file.
+The log format can be in json or can be normal.

 Its prettly simple to use.

 Create the logger Instance - Use *'CreateLogger'* function
-There are 5 functions available to log, all of these linked to a log level.
+There are 5 methods available to log, all of these linked to a log level.
 - Debug(format string, a ...interface{})
 - Info(format string, a ...interface{})
 - Warn(format string, a ...interface{})